genicsblog/genicsblog.com/_posts/gouravkhunger/2021-02-14-beginning-android-development-with-android-studio.md

 Next, what you need is Android Studio, the official IDE supported by Google for android app development.
 It is based on IntelliJ IDEA IDE for Java by JetBrains, so it looks and works pretty much the same.
 People who have used any of Jetbrains IDE will not have issues understanding Android Studio!

-You can install Android Studio from the official [Andorid Studio site](https://developer.android.com/studio).
+You can install Android Studio from the official [Android Studio site](https://developer.android.com/studio).
 This step will not be very difficult.

 Though Android Studio is pre-bundled with a JRE, so you may not need to install any additional kit for Java, though, if you wish, you can install your needed JDK [here](https://www.oracle.com/java/technologies/javase-downloads.html).